 A salesperson should understand these buyers are investing in tools that directly impact revenue generation.
 They have complex, considered sales processes themselves, so they appreciate platforms that help them work smarter, not just harder.
 They're looking for ROI-focused solutions that integrate into existing tech stacks and provide actionable intelligence, not vanity metrics.

-Based on an analysis of tech stacks from companies that use SalesIntel VisitorIntel
+Source: Analysis of tech stacks from 301 companies that use SalesIntel VisitorIntel

 Commonly Paired Technologies